 Lastly, the port number can be adjusted to a free one.
 If a “custom” preset is loaded, we most likely need to edit this parameter to establish a network connection.

 Interfacing different devices and software in OSC can be problematic as each piece of equipment can have its own scale of value.
-To overcome these difficulties, some OSC transform presets and a custom OSC transform menus have been implemented.
+To overcome these difficulties, some OSC transform presets have been implemented.

 Transform presets are accessible for each OSC connection and allow some quick re-scaling of the values.

-If the included transform preset does not fit our needs, we can click on the
+If the included transform preset does not fit yours needs, you can click on the

 + button to open the custom OSC transform menu.

-In this menu, we can choose how to scale our input our output values.
-We can also choose to exclude specific OSC command from the scaling rules.
+In this menu, you can choose how to scale our input our output values.
+You can also choose to exclude specific OSC command from the scaling rules.